yusufshakeel/localbox/README.md

 ### public/audios

-You can upload audio files in this folder and clients will be able to download them.
+Admin can upload audio files in this folder and clients will be able to download them.

 ### public/documents

-You can upload document files in this folder and clients will be able to download them.
+Admin can upload document files in this folder and clients will be able to download them.

 ### public/images

-You can upload image files in this folder and clients will be able to download them.
+Admin can upload image files in this folder and clients will be able to download them.

 ### public/uploads

-Any client can upload any files here.
+Anyone can upload any files here.

 ### public/videos

-You can upload video files in this folder and clients will be able to download them.
+Admin can upload video files in this folder and clients will be able to download them.

+### public/temp-chats

+This folder contains all the uploaded files from the TempChats.

+Note: All the uploaded files via TempChats are auto-deleted.

 ## License